-Selections from an in-progress body of work.
+Selections from an ongoing body of work.

 I traveled to a ridge in rural Idaho see the total solar eclipse on August 21, 2017.
 Although I prepared to “photograph” the eclipse, once the process began, I felt confronted with a limitation of the medium and my conception of what it means to “photograph” something.
 I could document the literality of the event—the phases of moon and sun, the corona, the scene of onlookers—but the affective resonance of the almost-supernatural experience fell flat.
 My memory, instead of a remembrance of the event, felt like a collage of images I saw both prior to the eclipse and distributed across social media afterwards.
 The photographs I made felt anticlimactic.